An Introduction to Using Green Screen Effect In Film or Video

 After posting this last night, I heard from a reader, Andre Campbell, who works in the midst of it all in Los Angeles.
 I wanted to share his tips with everyone since he works in the film industry and works on the very shows you watch.

 Green Screen tips from Andre:

 Get your background first, then you light your scene according to how the background is lit, and not the other way around.

 Another reason it’s done is for safety.
 Movies include a lot of daring and dangerous stunts, but using chroma key makes a bridge five feet off the ground looks like it is a 105 feet off the ground.
 Safer environment in and around for the crew.

-One of the sitcoms I worked on last year, used a silver drop as oppose to a green screen to key out.
-It was smaller setup, person at a desk, light emitted from around camera lens.
+One of the sitcoms I worked on last year, used a silver drop as opposed to a green screen to key out.
+It was a smaller setup, a person at a desk, light emitted from around the camera lens.
 (Any color can be used, it does not have to be green.
-Using blue is quite common too.)
+Using blue is quite common, too.)

 The ‘x’ markings you see on the green screen are there for tracking.
 Most times, the green screen is out of focus, (for reasons of depth of field).
 This makes it difficult for the computer to latch onto something for tracking.
 The ‘x’ markings show up better in the out of focus background.

 When it comes to people waving at us in the street, we can pretty much lock down the streets we shoot on.
 In L.A. we have off duty or retired cops working with us.
 They are in full attire with gun and motors. (motorcycles) They help with controlling street traffic and ride along on tow shots.

-If people ask why there are only some shots with just a piece of green, and you can still see things, is because they key out the green then garbage matte out the rest.
+If people ask why there are only some shots with just a piece of green, and you can still see things, it is because they key out the green then garbage matte out the rest.

 Just a thought and my two cents.